PabloLSF/Nave.-Rs-project/README.md

 3-Register for one or more jobs.

-4-View the job offers that have registered.
+4-View the job offers that they have registered for.

 # Getting started